mlochbaum/BQN/running.md

 The online REPL is [here](https://mlochbaum.github.io/BQN/try.html).
 The file [docs/bqn.js](docs/bqn.js) is zero-dependency Javascript, and can be loaded from HTML or Node.js.
 For command line use, call the Node.js script [bqn.js](bqn.js), passing a file and `•args`, or `-e` to execute all remaining arguments directly and print the results.
 [This notebook](https://observablehq.com/@lsh/bqn) shows how to run it in an Observable notebook.

-Fully supports all primitives except a few cases of structural Under (`⌾`), but still missing some advanced features: namespaces, block headers and multiple body syntax, derived 1-modifiers, and block returns.
+Fully supports all primitives except a few cases of structural Under (`⌾`), but still missing some advanced features: block headers and multiple body syntax, derived 1-modifiers, and block returns.

 This version of BQN is [implemented](implementation/README.md) mainly in BQN itself, but a host language supplies basic functionality and can also replace primitives for better performance.
 This also allows [embedding](doc/embed.md), where programs in the host language can include BQN code.
 Support in the following languages has been implemented:
 - Javascript; see above.
 Slow (compiles at ~5kB/s) but usable.